dcramer/sentry-old/README.rst

 * SQLAlchemy Backend
 * Full test coverage should exist for Models and Backends
 * Deal with expiration (since we use sorted sets in Redis, we cant just expires on keys)
-* Create a background process which gets launched in addition to the web process
-  * Should handle tasks like "expire message"
-  * Could handle all API requests?
 * Decide on final version of client authentication API
   * Probably don't need it to be so secure (nonce is extra load)
   * Support should be considered for having multiple "users".
 A good example use case is if a consulting firm uses a single